AlbertYun-L/IDEA-Lab.github.io/_pages/Hiring.md

 Ph.D.
 Students
 ======

-Our IDEA Lab invites applications for funded PhD positions beginning __Fall 2025__.
+Our IDEA Lab invites applications for funded PhD positions beginning __Fall 2025__ (or Spring 2026).

 * __What you’ll do__:
   *	Develop and deploy optimization and AI models for manufacturing and/or energy management